Amsterdam/signals-frontend/docs/adr/0001-fetching-incidents.md

 The first one is the [private signals endpoint](https://api.data.amsterdam.nl/api/swagger/?url=/signals/swagger/openapi.yaml#/default/get_signals_v1_private_signals_), the second is the private search endpoint.
 Both return the same data structure, but expect/require different parameters.

-Anotherway of retrieving the incidents is with the GEOGRAPHY_ENDPOINT and GEOGRAPHY_PUBLIC_ENDPOINT endpoints that accept geo locations and return the incidents that lie within.
+Another way of retrieving the incidents is with the GEOGRAPHY_ENDPOINT and GEOGRAPHY_PUBLIC_ENDPOINT endpoints that accept geo locations and return the incidents that lie within.

 In a number of occasions, a request is made to one of the private endpoints to retrieve the most recent set of data from the API.
 Those occasions are: